smartclean/smartclean.github.io/docs/vcs_solutions.md

 4. Done!
 Your Facility Management need has just been made smarter with our Solution.

-As SuperSense detects desired events for this Solution in this Location, Alerts will be generated based on default settings.
+As SuperSense detects desired events for this Solution in this Location, Alerts will be generated based on default values of [SuperSense Settings](/vcs_settings.html)

-You may view these in your [SmartClean Matrix Application](/index.html)
+You may view these Alerts in your [SmartClean Matrix Application](/index.html)

 Some of our solutions which generate Alerts are:
 1. [Air Quality Monitoring](/vcs_aq.html)